-We meet every Friday at 6pm.
-The location does vary sometimes, so please check the calendar below and please also join our mailing list.
+We generally meet once a week at 6pm.
+The location and day does vary does vary during the course of the year, so please check the calendar below and please also join our mailing list.
 (Hint: you can click the calendar items for the full address and and a link to the Google Map of the location.)

 We also have semi-regular extra meetings so people that can't make it on the main club night can still play some games.
 Please see the events calendar and join the mailing list for more information about these.